rishmanisation/authenticator-application/README.md

 5. GET '/whitelist': This is a page that allows the user to provide the email address of a person to be whitelisted.
 Assuming the email address is valid, the database is populated with the information.

 6. POST '/whitelist': Accepts the email address of the user to be whitelisted.

+## Known Issues

+1. When you try to refresh the browser on the profile page, it will throw an error saying 'Authorization code has already been used'.
+This seems to be an issue with PassportJS middleware and I am working on a fix.

+2. If you click on the back button in the whitelist page and then visit the page again, it will still show the most recently found errors (if any).
+While functionality remains unaffected, this is still something I am working to fix.